 Each week of climbing begins at our state-of-the-art climbing wall tucked neatly away in the same forest that shelters our Awiskini grounds.
 Campers can climb, rain or shine, under the roofed 30-foot wall, as they practice with basic commands and equipment.
 On the other side of the wall, we also have a bouldering section, which allows campers to master their climbing techniques to help conquer the main mall.

-When the rock-climbing instructors feel it is safe to do so, during the second half of the week the class moves out to our natural cliff faces to practice free climbing, bouldering, rappelling and setting routes in an area of astonishing natural beauty.
 Our absolute priority is safety, with our trained instructors following carefully designed Standard Operating Procedures which have been developed by a team of trained professionals in the rock climbing industry.

 Rock climbers who have mastered the basics can sign up for our more adventurous off-site climbing trips.
 Our wilderness adventures take campers to a variety of settings including Roger’s Rock and the Keene Valley right here in the Adirondack Mountains, as well as the rock-climbing Mecca of the northeast, Rumney, New Hampshire!
 Back-country trips are the perfect opportunity to test your rock-climbing skills and stamina in some of the most beautiful, and typically inaccessible, rock-climbing spots New England has to offer.